Sieep-Coding/sieep-coding.github.io/src/pages/posts/reteaching-you-supply-and-demand-since-you-forgot.md

 Treating it as the sole cause of America's housing issues is lazy because it ignores that the supply curve was already this steep.

-Private investment isn't inherently the villain here, it is demand with more capital.
+Private investment isn't inherently the villain here, it is demand with more [capital](https://en.wikipedia.org/wiki/Capital_(economics)).
 The actual lever to pull on is supply.

 ![Leo pointing](../photo/_leo-pointing.gif "Leo pointing")